xodio/eslint-plugin-xod-fp/README.md

 FP-compatible.
 If you see `R.curry` you probably would not think about it at all trying to understand what an overall function does.
 So it is a good idea to ignore currying in depth calculation as well.

+#### `ignoreMocha`

+Defaults to false.

+Pass `{ ignoreMocha: true }` to not to take `it` and `describe` calls of [Mocha](https://mochajs.org/) into account when counting the depth.
+Child arrow functions of `it` and `describe` will be ignored as well.

+Mocha’s functions are part of testing DSL and are not part of functions logic, so do not add to a function complexity thus can be ignored.